CupKido/Hokku-Discord-Bots/README.md

   The class recieves a Generic Bot instance as an argument on its constructor (__init__ func).
   Inside it's constructor, it can sign onto events, and add commmands to the bot

-  You, as a developer, are supposed to create your own features.
+  You, as a developer, are supposed to create your own features for your needs.

   #### Code Example: